worldpossible/contentshell/modules/README.txt

 Modules directory

-Folders here should have an index.htmlf file that is dynamically included in the RACHEL index.php page.
+Folders here should have an rachel-index.php file that is dynamically included in the RACHEL front page.
 Modules are available at:

   http://dev.worldpossible.org/cgi/rachelmods.pl